-Build a Bombproof Grouper Rig | Coastal Angler & The Angler Magazine
+Build a Bombproof Grouper Rig - Coastal Angler & The Angler Magazine

 • Crimping tool

-Randy Cnota is the co-publisher of Coastal Angler/The Angler Magazine’s Panama City/Forgotten Coast edition.
+Randy Cnota is a former co-publisher of Coastal Angler Magazine’s Panama City/Forgotten Coast edition.